Warm Glow, Scope and Parochialism: A Natural Field Experiment After the Climate Law Referendum

 Intervention(s)

-The intervention is a natural field experiment embedded in the environmental organization’s first fundraising campaign following the approval of a new climate law through a climate referendum.
-A total of approximately 3,367 individuals from the organization’s contact list, specifically potential and past donors, receive one of four versions of a donation request.
-The experiment follows a two by two design.
+The intervention is a natural field experiment embedded in the environmental organization’s first fundraising campaign following the approval of a new climate law through a referendum.
+A total of approximately 3,543 individuals from the organization’s contact list, including both past and potential donors, receive one of four versions of a donation request.
+The experiment follows a two-by-two design.

-The second treatment dimension varies the framing of benefits.
-Half of the messages emphasize the local benefits of the newly approved climate law, while the other half emphasize its global climate benefits.
+The second treatment dimension varies the spatial scope of benefits emphasized in the appeal.
+Half of the messages focus on local benefits for Hamburg, while the other half highlight global climate benefits.

-Randomization is conducted at the individual level and is stratified by past donation status and past engagement with the organization, ensuring balanced assignment across treatment groups.
+Randomization is conducted at the individual level and stratified by nationality, past donation status, and prior engagement with the organization, and time of subscription with regards to the laws passing, ensuring balanced assignment across treatment groups.
 Each individual receives only one version of the fundraising message through the organization’s standard communication channels.

 Intervention Start Date